freeCodeCamp/how-to-contribute-to-open-source/README.md

 Lets Git started in the world of opensource, starting in the opensource playground.
 Especially designed for education and practical experience purposes.
 - ["Getting Started with Open Source" by NumFocus](https://github.com/numfocus/getting-started-with-open-source) - a GitHub repo that helps contributors overcome barriers to entry in open-source.
 - ["Opensoure-4-everyone" by Chryz-hub ](https://github.com/chryz-hub/opensource-4-everyone) - A repository on everything related to open source.
 This is a project to help with GitHub membership visibility, practice with basic and advance git commands, getting started with open source, and more.
+- ["Open Advice"](http://open-advice.org/) - Knowledge collection from a wide variety of Free Software projects.
+It answers the question what 42 prominent contributors would have liked to know when they started so you can get a head-start no matter how and where you contribute.

 ## Direct GitHub searches